shelkesays/python-courses/README.md

 1. Exercises from Learn python the hard way by Zed Shaw ====> All Done
 2. Practive exercises from Flask by Example book ====> All Done
+3. Practive exercises from Byte of python ===> Currently Going
-3. Exercises from codeacademy ====> Currently Going
+4. Exercises from codeacademy ====> Currently Going
-4. Exercises from coding the matrix course ====> Currently Going
+5. Exercises from coding the matrix course ====> Currently Going
-5. Exercises from Think Python by Allen Downey
+6. Exercises from Think Python by Allen Downey
-6. Introduction to python for beginners by Alex Bowers from Udemy
+7. Introduction to python for beginners by Alex Bowers from Udemy
-7. An Introduction to interactive programming in python by Rice University from Coursera
+8. An Introduction to interactive programming in python by Rice University from Coursera
-8. Programming for everybody by University of Machigan from Coursera
+9. Programming for everybody by University of Machigan from Coursera
-9. Programming Languages by University of Washington from Coursera
+10. Programming Languages by University of Washington from Coursera
-10. Exercises from Head First Python
+11. Exercises from Head First Python
-11. Exercises from Hacking Ciphers by AI Sweigart
+12. Exercises from Hacking Ciphers by AI Sweigart
-12. Exercises from Gray hat python by Justin Seitz
+13. Exercises from Gray hat python by Justin Seitz